 When I arrived in Korea, it was subtly suggested by my then Hakwon director, well meaning though it may have been, that the bus would suit me best.
 I wondered what he meant.
 I took offense to it because I believed that I should not be dissuaded from making any decision.
 Self determination is the order of the day around these parts.
 Anywho, I followed his suggestion, rode the bus and made my way to Pohang where I worked and lived for two years.
 No Biggie!

 Fast forward to this past weekend when it was suggested again that I take the bus — another suggestion I followed.
-The train, KTX or Korean Train Express, although it would save me time is always the more expensive option.
+This time I wasn’t eager to take the train, so I didn’t feel that I was being dissuaded.
+Although, the KTX (Korean Train Express), would save me time, it is always the more expensive option.
 I prefer it though.

 I would not have taken the bus were it not for these suggestions.

 I learned where the airport limousine bus drops people off in my city, Iksan.
-I learned that it is a great distance from the university and quite far from the train station and alternate bus station I have used in the past.
-Thus I will never ride the airport limousine bus again.
+I learned that it is a great distance from the university and quite far from the train station and the other bus station at which I was dropped in the past.
+Thus, I will never ride the airport limousine bus again.
 All in all, it is useless.
 I got a ride from my colleague who when I asked if he could pick me up, obliged.
-He told me one of our colleagues was told to take that bus too upon his first arrival to Iksan — an awful suggestion.
+He told me one of our colleagues was told to take that bus too upon his first arrival to Korea — an awful suggestion.
 He’s a white male so I am less offended by the suggestion that traveling by bus suits me.
 It seems a little misguided to assume that taking a bus will always be cheaper.
 Had my colleague not picked me up I would have had to take a taxi costing about twenty dollars to get to my destination.
-Compared with the train, I would have been better off paying forgoing that extra taxi ride by paying a slightly more expensive train ticket.
-See my point?
+Compared with the train, I would have been better off forgoing that extra taxi ride by paying a slightly more expensive train ticket.